gfitzp/screenblanker/README.md

 ## To use
 I wired a button between the GPIO pin 24 and ground.
 If you wire up a different GPIO pin make sure to change the pin number in the script.

+To prevent the button from bouncing, install a 100nF capacitor between GPIO pin 24 and ground as well.
+(See https://forums.raspberrypi.com/viewtopic.php?t=131440&start=50#p890185 for info.)

 The script should run in the background; push the button to toggle the screen backlight on or off.

 The script can be called via crontab to enable/disable the screen at various times.